hamishgibbs/lifegraph-take-1/README.md

 #### 30-03-2022
 Zaifen family tree & email templates x
+Story about 15 battles

 #### Notes
 Pretty fucking cool.
 It is very easy to update broken code after schema changes and get it working with new schema

+Don't completely trust the automated testing yet but is it pretty cool